Thirty-five years after little boy sees Miami win its first title, he becomes its coach

 Now, 35 years later, Diaz, the former UM defensive coordinator, is intent on getting the Hurricanes (7-6, 4-4 Atlantic Coast Conference) back to the promised land, which, in this day and age, is known as the College Football Playoff.

-Diaz, born and raised in Miami and the son of former longtime mayor Manny Diaz Sr., was officially hired on Sunday, just 10 hours after former coach Mark Richt announced his retirement.
+Diaz, born and raised in Miami and the son of former longtime mayor Manny Diaz Sr., officially became UM’s 25th head football coach on Sunday, just 10 hours after former coach Mark Richt announced his retirement.

 By Monday night, Diaz had fired the entire offensive staff, noting Wednesday how painful it was.